 ||Have all the capabilities of a |

 ||Can own notable events and perform workflow status transitions.
 This role is assigned by a |

 |pci_admin||Provides a grouping of capabilities necessary to administer the product.
 It inherits

 Can edit correlation searches, edit review statuses, own notable events, and perform all workflow transitions.
 The

 ||Can administer the Splunk App for PCI Compliance with no additional capabilities.
 All Splunk Enterprise administrators are assumed to be PCI compliance administrators.|

-Understanding Splunk role inheritance is critical to managing PCI compliance roles.
-To delete capabilities (or permissions) from roles, Splunk Enterprise iterates through inheritance relationships.
+Understanding role inheritance in Splunk platform is critical to managing PCI compliance roles.
+To delete capabilities (or permissions) from roles, Splunk platform iterates through inheritance relationships.
 Removing an inherited role has collateral effects.

 pci_admin and removing

 pci_analyst from "Inherited Roles" removes any capabilities that were inherited by

 pci_admin inherits the